stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 and calling the algorithm subroutines `time_evolution_alg_init` and `time_evolution_alg_step`.
-As outlined [above](#algorithm-structure), the algorithm checks the minimum and maximum values of the perturbation fields in each timestep after calling the kernels to update them.
+As outlined [above](#algorithm-structure), the algorithm checks the minimum and maximum values of the perturbation fields in each time step after calling the kernels to update them.

-The perturbation signal here moves in time but does not change its maximum amplitude value so the "max perturbation" values should stay roughly the same throughout the timestepping process.
+The perturbation signal here moves in time but does not change its maximum amplitude value so the "max perturbation" values should stay roughly the same throughout the time-stepping process.

-Besides these simple checks, the driver also calls the diagnostics subroutine `write_diagnostics` to output the coordinate and perturbation field data to text files, `model_state_tstep_0.txt` and `model_state_tstep_<timestep_end>.txt`, as outlined in the [*Driver structure* section](#driver-structure) above (the `timestep_end` parameter in the `timestepping` namelist is set to 10 but can be changed as mentioned above).
+Besides these simple checks, the driver also calls the diagnostics subroutine `write_diagnostics` to output the coordinate and perturbation field data to text files, `model_state_tstep_0.txt` and `model_state_tstep_<timestep_end>.txt`, as outlined in the [*Driver structure* section](#driver-structure) above (the `timestep_end` parameter in the `timestepping` namelist is set to `10` but can be changed as mentioned above).

 *Note:* The generated source and the compiled objects and libraries